mchenggit/kabanero-event/architecture/README.md

    - Number of concurrent runs
    - Garbage collection to remove old runs.

-When code is merged into `master`, The Kabanero listener posts a Github Push event to the SoruceRepository topic. (**TBD**: or is it a variation of the PullRequest event?)
+When code is merged into `master`, The Kabanero listener posts a Github Push event to the SoruceRepository topic.
 - A new run of the pipeline is started

 ### Usage Scenarios for svc-a